 Wet Out and the Native American Style Flute

 The most annoying problem associated with playing the Native American style flute is called “wet out”.
-Wet out is caused by condensed moisture accumulating in the flue of the flute.
-The difference in temperature between the humid air coming out of the lungs and the cooler inner surfaces of the flute causes condensation inside the flute.
-Droplets of condensed moisture impede the flow of air through the flue and distort to sound of the flute.
+Wet out is caused by the warm, moist air coming from your breath causing condensation to form on the walls of the slow air chamber, often called the SAC, of the flute.
+The condensation, in the form of droplets of water, then begins to migrate with the flow of air into the narrow flue of the flute.
+These water droplets disturb and impede the smooth flow of air and this causes distortions in the sound of the flute.
 When this happens you must stop playing, remove the bird, wipe and blow out the moisture and then replace the bird.
 It usually takes 10 or 15 minutes of continuous playing before a Love flute wets out.
 Wet out is more of a problem in colder conditions.

 Some Native American style flute players are not bothered by wet out.
 For others it is a major problem.
+The wet out phenomenon is also psychological.
+Because the Native American flute is basically an improvisational instrument, and you are going to get into a creative groove you don't want to be interrupted in the middle of your creative experience by having your flute wet out.
 Because I was plagued by wet out myself I have done a lot of experimenting to find a solution.

 A Solution for Love Flute Wet Out